Your vision will become clear when you look into your heart.

 I’m sorry, I love you.
 Please forgive me.
 Thank you.

 Byron Katie and The Work

 This powerful inquiry uses 4 questions to delve into the revelation that our thoughts don’t mean anything.
-It is a powerful way to let go and I recommend Katie’s website as a generous place to explore the damage negative thinking and the freedom derived from letting these thoughts go.
-Try this: If you visit her site watch some of the videos
+It is an effective way to let go and I recommend Katie’s website as a generous place to explore her method.

 To book a session, Visit EmpathFit.com